gear-foundation/gear-wiki/docs/developing-contracts/create.md

 sidebar_position: 7
 ---

-# Create program from program
+# Create a program from a program

-Business logic of an arbitrary decentralized application may require the program (smart contract) the possibility of creating, initializing and launching one or several other programs in the network.
-It can be necessary when external parties (users) need access to their own instance of the typical smart contract.
+The business logic of any decentralized application may necessitate enabling the program to create, initialize, and launch one or multiple other programs within the network.
+This capability becomes crucial when external parties, such as users, require access to their unique instance of the standard program.

-Let’s take for example a contract that implements loan functionality.
-In this case, the program developer can create a loan factory contract that will create instances of loan smart contracts on demand and operate them.
+Let’s take for example a program that implements loan functionality.
+In this case, the program developer can create a loan factory program that will create instances of loan programs on demand and operate them.

 Firstly, to create a program, you have to submit program code to the network using an extrinsic [`gear.uploadCode`](https://docs.gear.rs/pallet_gear/pallet/struct.Pallet.html#method.upload_code) and get its code hash.
 Submit program code does not initialize the program.